 I Don’t Know My College & Major Yet

-If you are like many students at Middlesex, and have not decided on a major and/or transfer college, contact the CDCC for assistance.
+If you are like many students at Middlesex, and have not decided on a major and/or transfer college, contact your advisor assistance.
 We are available to assist you with career/major decision making as well as selecting a transfer institution.
 While you are making a decision, consider taking courses such as: English Composition, History, Political Science, Intro to Psychology or Sociology, Philosophy, Oral Communications, Sciences, Economics, Music Appreciation, Art History, Geography, Anthropology, math courses above Math 137, and foreign languages, especially if you did not complete the third year of a foreign language in high school.

 Attend Transfer Activities